someparty/someparty/source/articles/2022-02-02-black-hole.html.markdown

 ###[Cheval](https://acadianembassy.bandcamp.com/album/makes-me-wanna-die-b-w-cool-when-yer-old): "The Boys in the Bright White Sports Car"
 ==Listen at [YouTube](https://youtu.be/lVDcV9IxVwg)==

 Despite my self-appointed role as a Z-level Canadian music booster, I'd be the first to admit that there are certain songs from the CanCon era that we're doomed to suffer for the rest of our lives, like CRTC-mandated scar tissue.
 In fits of post-ironic revisionism, I've learned to appreciate some of these, but so many I reject with every punk rock bone in my body.
-"Making It Work" is a goofy joy.
+"Makin' It Work" is a goofy joy.
 "Oowatanite" I can get behind.
 "Patio Lanterns" is instant fucking death.
 Where does Trooper's 1976 hit "The Boys in the Bright White Sports Car" fall on that spectrum?
 I can't say I've ever been a fan, but [AA Wallace](https://aawallace.bandcamp.com/) makes a strong case for redemption with his new take.

 The genre-hopping Nova Scotian songwriter has a cover of the radio staple out under his recently resurrected [Cheval](https://acadianembassy.bandcamp.com/album/makes-me-wanna-die-b-w-cool-when-yer-old) moniker.
 Wallace's take pulls back the throttle of the original, trading pop cheese for a decidedly darker Crazy Horse stomp.
 You can judge for yourself on YouTube.